Tutu5421/comp0034-week1/activities/css_intro.md

           integrity="sha384-1BmE4kWBq78iYhFldvKuhfTAU6auU8tT94WrHftjDbrCEXSU1oBoqyl2QvZ6jIW3" crossorigin="anonymous">
 </head>
 ```

 ## Precedence of styles

 When there are more than one styles for an element then all the styles in a page will "cascade" into a new "virtual" style sheet using the following general rules, where number one has the highest priority:

 1. Inline style (inside an HTML element)
 2. External and internal style sheets (in the head section)
 3. Browser default

-[Specificity](https://www.w3schools.com/css/css_specificity.asp) is calculated to define which style takes precedence where two or more apply to the same element
+[Specificity](https://www.w3schools.com/css/css_specificity.asp) is calculated to define which style takes precedence where two or more apply to the same element.

-Start at 0, add 1000 for style attribute, add 100 for each ID, add 10 for each attribute, class or pseudo-class, add 1 for each element name or pseudo-element.
-Use browser tools to help you identify which style is being applied
+Use browser developer tools to help you identify which style is being applied.

 ## CSS selectors

 Examples to date have shown a style applied to a particular type of HTML element, there are other ways to select the content to style

 | Selector | Example    | Description                             |